akamai/terraform-provider-akamai/docs/guides/get_started_dns_zone.md

 Any attempt to manage or administer recordsets in the zone will fail.
 To resolve this issue, you have to manually create the SOA and NS records before you can manage the configuration.

-You can create these records can be created from the Edge DNS application available from [Akamai Control Center](https://control.akamai.com).
+You can create these records from the Edge DNS application available from [Akamai Control Center](https://control.akamai.com).
 You also have the option of using the [Akamai CLI for Edge DNS](https://github.com/akamai/cli-dns).